Let’s “count down” New Year’s Day & Day After New Year’s Day legislative requirements

 Newfoundland and Labrador

-In Newfoundland and Labrador there are 12 paid holidays, and New Year’s Day is one of them.
+In Newfoundland and Labrador there are six public holidays, and New Year’s Day is one of them.

 Unlike New Year’s Day, Day After New Year’s Day (January 2) is not designated as a paid holiday in the province.